winstonDeGreef/Mechanica/content/special/ChX2_CracksInMecha.md

 ### Rutherford's scattering experiment

 The plum pudding model was abandoned in 1911.
 That year Ernest Rutherford (1871-1937), a former student of Joseph Thomson, performed a ground-breaking experiment.
 Rutherford had been working on the newly discovered radio-activity of certain elements.
 He discovered that there were two types of radiation that were different from X-rays.
-He called them 'alpha' and 'beta' rays.
+He called them 'alpha' ($\alpha$) and 'beta' ($\beta$) rays.
 Later he proved that 'alpha' rays consist of He-nuclei.
 Rutherford, in cooperation with Frederick Soddy, was the first one to prove Marie Curie's conjecture that radioactivity was an atomic phenomenon, which could lead to changes in the atom itself, from one element to another.
 This idea thus countered the prior idea that an atom was seen as the ultimate, indestructible form of matter: atoms could not change from one form (element) to another.

 ```{figure} ../images/Mariecurie.jpg